[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 Cassius Lee asked him why he had not moved on Washington after the second battle of Manassas.
 The General answered: "Because my men had nothing to eat.
 I could not tell my men to take that fort" — pointing to the nearby ramparts of Fort Wade — "when they had nothing to eat three days.
 I went to Maryland to feed my army."
 That led him to describe the mismanagement of the Confederate commissary.

 The Southern press came in for stern criticism.
 Patriotism, the General said, seemed to have no weight with the newspapers.
 They would print troop movements regardless of the effect on the plans of the army.
-Lee explained to his cousin that when Indicates a West Point graduate and gives his Class.Longstreet was sent south in the summer of 1863 every effort was made to keep the facts from the enemy, but the papers told all about it.
+Lee explained to his cousin that when Indicates a West Point graduate, Class of 1842: a link to his biographical entry in Cullum's Register.Longstreet was sent south in the summer of 1863 every effort was made to keep the facts from the enemy, but the papers told all about it.

 Who was the ablest Federal general he had opposed?
 He did not hesitate a moment for the answer.
 "McClellan, by all odds," he said emphatically.27